 If you can embrace that notion, you’ll be much more effective at driving business opportunities online and off.
 In doing so, it’s critical to see the difference between these two invitations:

-Do me a favor and visit our new website.
+“Would you do me a favor and visit our new website?“

 If you’ve done your homework during the website design strategy phase, you should have a clearly defined target audience by now.
 But, identifying who you want to reach is only part of the equation.
 It’s just as important to document your audience’s pain points and opportunities, as well as their buying process and the factors that influence their decision-making.